 2. Read the pre-boarding options as not all of them are available after you board.

 3. Fly to your embarkation port at least a day in advance to allow for delays.
 The ship will not wait for you.
-If you need a hotel, we often find the best prices on Agoda.
+If you need a hotel, we find the best prices are on Booking.com.

 4. Verify that your medical insurance covers travel outside your home country.
 If not consider getting Travel Insurance before you leave home, although with World Nomads you can buy and claim online, even after you’ve left home.